FAC10/week4-jajascript/README.md

 Technical spike: we researched whether we'd want to keep our data in the backend or make a call to an API, along with which data we'd use/ what the function of our autocomplete would be.

 Outcome: we'd use our own object with our own data structure in the backend

+### Things we learnt
+  * regex isn't just for codewars
+  * JSON objects - be mindful when using them

+Outcome:
+An autocomplete app which returns a list of nobel prize laureates which is informed by the user's input.
+Our master branch automatically deploys to heroku.

+** Pending: learnings on handling JSON object & heroku logs **